PankajFullStack/test-app/README.md

 # test-app

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.
+This project is having angular, bootstrap and sass.

 ## Build & development